lutsen/lagan/README.md

 - Drag-n-drop interface for the position of objects
 - Add a logger: https://github.com/Flynsarmy/Slim-Monolog

+Editor:

+- Objects in left side menu: Go to object overview or add new one
+- Home: latest edited objects

 Lagan is a project of [Lútsen Stellingwerff](http://lutsen.land/) from [HoverKraft](http://www.hoverkraft.nl/), and started as the backend for [Cloud 9](https://www.cloud9.world/).